 3 hours lecture, 3 hours laboratory (GR or P/NP).
-Prerequisite for ASL 53 or 53A: ASL 52 or 52B.
-ASL 53A is prerequisite to ASL 53B.
-Course may be offered in two, 2-unit modules (ASL 53A-50B).
+Prerequisite: ASL 52 or 52B.
+Course may be offered in two 2-unit modules (ASL 53A-53B).
 Students must complete both modules with a grade of C or better to advance to the next level.
 Acceptable for credit: UC/CSU